Learn more about Gastric Balloon, a non-surgical approach for weight loss.

 Also known as an intragastric balloon, a gastric balloon is a non-surgical object that can be used for weight loss.
-Made of a soft and pliable silicone elastomer material, the tool may be ideal for those who have difficulty losing weight through diet and exercise.
-The gastric balloon procedure is often utilized for those who have a body mass index between 30 and 40.
+The balloon itself is made of a soft and pliable silicone elastomer material.

 Although the gastric balloon is designed to limit the amount of food that patients can consume and reduce feelings of hunger, patients must be committed to healthy lifestyle changes after the procedure.
 When combined with a regular diet, this procedure may promote optimal health among patients with obesity.